axelhahn/nginx-docker-proxy/README.md

   * `pamac install nginx` - Arch/ Manjaro
   * `yum install nginx` - CentOS
 * OpenSSL.
 It is used to create a self signed SSL certificate to use https.
+* A user with sudo permissions.
+If your local user has no sudo to all commands then as minimum the script uses sudo for:
+  * docker
+  * grep
+  * ln
+  * netstat
+  * nginx
+  * tee
+  * rm
+  * sytemctl

 ## Installation

-* extract source or git clone.
+You can extract source or use `git clone`.
 Go into your directory where to create a subdir for the proxy generator script.

 ```txt
 cd ~/scripts/